waffle-iron/docs-rackspace/style-guide/screenshot-diagram-guidelines.md

 ### When to use diagrams

+Include diagrams in the following situations:

-- When there is evidence of a process, whether the process is automated or manual.
+- When there is evidence of a process, whether the process is automated or manual

-- When clarifying configurations and settings, such as the architecture for virtual servers.
+- When you need to clarify configurations and settings, such as the architecture for virtual servers

-- When defining a complex workflow within a Rackspace product.
+- When you need to define a complex workflow within a Rackspace product

 ### When not to use diagrams

+Do not include diagrams in the following situations:

-- When a workflow is too simplistic, such as creating a cloud server using the control panel.
+- When a workflow is too simplistic, such as using the control panel to create a cloud server

-- When there is no interaction with a Rackspace product.
+- When there is no interaction with a Rackspace product

 ### Before you create a diagram

+To create diagrams, you need to access the recommended software and download the required icons and stencils.

 #### Software

 Use [draw.io](https://www.draw.io/) to create your diagrams.
 Draw.io enables you to create diagrams directly in your web browser of choice.

-Draw.io provides instructions on how to use the tool in the [Draw.io Online User Manual](https://support.draw.io/display/DO/Draw.io+Online+User+Manual).
-These instructions are a good start for getting familiar with using Draw.io.
+To get started with draw.io, see the instructions in the [Draw.io Online User Manual](https://support.draw.io/display/DO/Draw.io+Online+User+Manual).

 #### Icons, stencils, and shapes

-You also need to download Rackspace's library of product icons and stencils.
-These icons, stencils, and shapes are considered **objects**.
+Download Rackspace's library of product icons and stencils.
+These icons and stencils are considered **objects**.

-The product icons are blue and located in [this zip file](https://github.com/rackerlabs/docs-rackspace/blob/master/_assets/zip/ProductIcons.zip).
+- The product icons are blue and are located in [this zip file](https://github.com/rackerlabs/docs-rackspace/blob/master/_assets/zip/ProductIcons.zip).

-Stencils are used to represent certain functions and hardware such as the world wide web or a server.
-These stencils are black and located in [this zip file](https://github.com/rackerlabs/docs-rackspace/blob/master/_assets/zip/RackspaceDiagramIcons.zip).
+- Stencils are used to represent certain functions and hardware such as the world wide web or a server.
+These stencils are black and are located in [this zip file](https://github.com/rackerlabs/docs-rackspace/blob/master/_assets/zip/RackspaceDiagramIcons.zip).

-With your icons downloaded, you can being making diagrams in Draw.io.
+After you download the icons and stencils, you can being making diagrams in Draw.io.

-### How to use Draw.io

-Draw.io provides instructions on how to use the tool in the [Draw.io Online User Manual](https://support.draw.io/display/DO/Draw.io+Online+User+Manual).
-These instructions are a good start for getting familiar with using Draw.io.

 ### Diagram checklist

-Use the following checklists when creating diagrams:
+Use the following standards when creating diagrams:

 #### Properties

-Each diagram property can be found on the right of the Draw.io main screen under **Diagrams**.
+Each diagram property is located on the right of the Draw.io main screen under **Diagrams**.

-- [ ] **Paper size**: Must be set to **A4 (210 mm x 297 mm)** and **Landscape**.
+- [ ] **Paper size**: Set the paper siza to **A4 (210 mm x 297 mm)** and **Landscape**.

-- [ ] **Background color**: Must be set to **none**.
+- [ ] **Background color**: Set the background color to **none**.

-- [ ] **File format**: All diagrams must be saved as an editable SVG file.
+- [ ] **File format**: Save all diagrams saved as editable SVG files.

    1. Click **File > Save As**.
    2. Type a descriptive name for the file, and replace `.xml` with `.svg` at the end of the file name.
-The file will save to your local directory.
+The file is saved to your local directory.

-- [ ] **File name**: Must be unique and meaningful, enabling easy differentiation between diagrams.
+- [ ] **File name**: Create unique and meaningful file names to differentiate diagrams.

 #### Text formatting

-- [ ] **Font**: Must be set to **Helvetica**.
+- [ ] **Font**: Set the font to **Helvetica**.

-- [ ] **Titles:** Must be **bolded**, aligned **left**, and be at least **24px** in size.
+- [ ] **Titles:** Title must be **bolded**, aligned **left**, and be at least **24px** in size.

 #### Objects

-- [ ] **Product icons**: Represents it's corresponding product.
+- [ ] **Product icons**: An icon represents it's corresponding product.
 Product icons are always blue.

    ![Cloud Images stencil](https://github.com/rackerlabs/docs-rackspace/blob/master/_assets/img/images.png)

    **Note:** If you find a Rackspace product icon that is not blue, email how-to@rackspace.com and a member of our team will create a blue version of the icon.

-- [ ] **Stencils**: Each stencil used represents a concept or function equal or similar to it's definition in the [Rackspace library of icons](https://github.com/rackerlabs/docs-rackspace/blob/master/_assets/zip/rackspace-icon-library[1].pdf).
-Stencils that are **not** Rackspace products should always appear in black.
+- [ ] **Stencils**: A stencil represents a concept or function.
+Stencils that are *not* Rackspace products should always appear in black.

-- [ ] **Labels**: All product icons, stencils, and shapes, must be labeled according to their function within the diagram.
+- [ ] **Labels**: Label all product icons, stencils, and shapes, must be labeled according to their function within the diagram.

 #### Lines and arrows

-- [ ] **Line usage**: Lines are used to connect and display a relationship between two or more objects.
+- [ ] **Line usage**: Use lines are used to connect and display a relationship between two or more objects.

-- [ ] **Line width**: Must be at least **2pt**.
+- [ ] **Line width**: Line width must be at least **2pt**.
 You can change the width of a line in the **Format Panel** under **Style** when you select the line.

 - [ ] **Line shape**: Keep lines straight unless a line needs to change direction.

 - [ ] **Rounded line corners**: If a line changes direction, the corner in which the change of direction occurs must be rounded.
-You can change to rounded corners by selecting the line, going to the **Format PAnel** under **Style**, and selecting **Rounded** in the dropdown menu.
+You can change to rounded corners by selecting the line, going to the **Format Panel** under **Style**, and selecting **Rounded** in the dropdown menu.

-- [ ] **Solid lines**: Show a direct relationship between objects.
+- [ ] **Solid lines**: Use solid lines to show a direct relationship between objects, as shown in the example below.

    ![Example of solid lines](https://github.com/rackerlabs/docs-rackspace/blob/master/_assets/img/solid-lines.png)

-- [ ] **Dashed lines**: Group objects that are connected through a network.
+- [ ] **Dashed lines**: Use dashed lines to group objects that are connected through a network, as shown in the example below.

    ![Example of dashed lines](https://github.com/rackerlabs/docs-rackspace/blob/master/_assets/img/dashed-lines.png)

-- [ ] **Dotted lines**: Show the traveling of data inputted by a user.
+- [ ] **Dotted lines**: Use dotted lines to show how data entered by the user travels, as shown in the example below.

    ![Example of dotted lines](https://github.com/rackerlabs/docs-rackspace/blob/master/_assets/img/dotted-lines.png)

-- [ ] **One-way and two-way arrows:** Represent direct interactions between two or more stencils.
+- [ ] **One-way and two-way arrows:** Use arrows to represent direct interactions between two or more stencils.
 If a stencil is attached to an arrow, it implies that the product represented by the stencil needs to interact with another piece of the diagram.

-   In the following example, the CDN management service needs to interact with the CDN to perform it's function.
+   In the following example, the CDN management service needs to interact with the CDN to perform its function.
 Similarly, the CDN needs to be managed by the CDN management service.
 The relationship is two-way, so the line has arrows on both ends pointed to both stencils.

    ![Example of one-way and two-way arrows](https://github.com/rackerlabs/docs-rackspace/blob/master/_assets/img/arrowsscreenshot.png)